LEARNAcademy/syllabus/js_beginning/03js_functions.md

 #### The Pluralizer

 Write a function named pluralize that:
-* takes 2 arguments, a noun and a number.
+* takes 2 arguments, a number and a singular noun.
 * returns the number and pluralized form of the noun, if necessary.

 ``` pluralizer(5, cat) ``` should return "5 cats"